davidensinger/davidensinger.github.io/about.md

 ## Contact

 If you have any questions, comments, or would just like to say hello, please don't hesitate to [drop me a line](mailto:hello@davidensinger.com).
-I'll be sure to respond in a timely manner!
+I’ll be sure to respond in a timely manner!

 ## Colophon